Chapter 7: A Week Later

 After hundreds of impressions, the creative stats tell a clear story:

 Takeshi’s ryokan gets the most impressions — it has a proven CTR and a decent CPM.
-JR Rail Pass has a higher CPM but lower CTR; the scoring formula sampledCTR × log(1 + CPM) keeps them competitive but Takeshi’s CTR advantage matters.
+JR Rail Pass has a higher CPM but lower CTR; the scoring formula sampledCTR × CPM^α (publisher α=0.5) keeps them competitive but Takeshi’s CTR advantage matters — and translates directly into a lower clearing price for him.

 The pottery workshop is interesting.
 It has fewer impressions (it started later in the week) but its CTR is the highest — 8.5%.
 Its Beta(4, 43) distribution is still fairly wide, though.
 Thompson Sampling is giving it more exploration to confirm whether this high CTR is real or noise.